openedx/edx-documentation/en_us/install_operations/source/installation/analytics/install_analytics.rst

       $ source venv/bin/activate
       $ make bootstrap

-The system is now ready to start running tasks on the Analytics Devstack using the ``remote-task`` tool.
+The system is now ready to start running tasks on analytics devstack using the ``remote-task`` tool.

 .. _Install the Analytics Devstack:

 ******************************
-Install the Analytics Devstack
+Install Analytics Devstack
 ******************************

-To install the Analytics Devstack extensions directly from the command line, follow these steps.
+To install analytics devstack extensions directly from the command line, follow these steps.

 #.
 Create the ``analyticstack`` directory and navigate to it in the command